UbiquityRobotics/ubiquity_main/README.md

     where you fill in the appropriate fields in the quotes.

-31. Setup the baud rate on the serial port by adding the stty line to rc.local
+31. Setup the baud rate on the serial port by adding the stty line to rc.local.
+Add the line at the end just before the exit 0.

         sudo vi /etc/rc.local
         stty -F /dev/ttyAMA0  115200